camilochs/optipattern/README.md

 ### Generating probabilities

-This function only works to run an Anthropic model, in particular, in the paper we use Claude-3-Sonnet.
-If you want to use GPT-x (OpenAI), you can either email me or create your own implementation for integration.

 ```
 >> python3.11 -m generate-probabilities --evaluation-graph instances-graphs/evaluation/social-networks/500-3000-0.2-0.0-0.3-0.5 \
   --prompt outputs/prompts/prompt_20241017_132904.txt \
-  --api-key <YOU ANTHROPIC API KEY>
+  --api-key <YOU OPENAI API KEY> \
+  --provider openai \
+  --model gpt-4o
 Probabilities generated: outputs/probabilities/probabilities_20241019_142504.txt
 ```

 Once you obtain the fixed probabilities for each node, you can incorporate them into the functioning of a metaheuristic to influence or guide their search.
 This process is explained in Section “USING LLM OUTPUT TO GUIDE A METAHEURISTIC” of our paper.

 ## Supplementary Material

-All the results of the experiments presented in our paper can be found in the [supplementary material](<supplementary material/>) folder.
+All the results of the experiments presented in our paper can be found in the [supplementary material](supplementary material/) folder.

 ## Cite

 ```
 @ARTICLE{10818476,
   author={Sartori, Camilo Chacón and Blum, Christian and Bistaffa, Filippo and Rodríguez Corominas, Guillem},